hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 Once an asset has been transferred in one transaction the recipient is usually immediately free to spend it elsewhere, and it might not then be recoverable by a second transaction intended to "roll back" some cross-network workflow.

 If we tracked subsequent spends we could potentially reclaim them, but this would spread uncertainty and complexity throughout the network.
-Instead, we should distinguish between "held" states in which an asset is temporarily reserved for a cross-network workflow and can only be moved in accordance with that workflow's rules, and "free" states in which the cross-network workflow has definitively concluded and the asset or balance can be freely moved by the resulting owner without risk of repudiation.
+Instead, we should distinguish between "hold" states in which an asset is temporarily reserved for a cross-network workflow and can only be moved in accordance with that workflow's rules, and "free" states in which the cross-network workflow has definitively concluded and the asset or balance can be freely moved by the resulting owner without risk of repudiation.

-The risk then arises that a cross-network workflow might stall due to non-cooperation or unavailability of one party, leaving an asset or balance in a "held" state from which its original owner or rightful recipient cannot recover it.
+The risk then arises that a cross-network workflow might stall due to non-cooperation or unavailability of one party, leaving an asset or balance in a "hold" state from which its original owner or rightful recipient cannot recover it.
 It is tempting to try to resolve this possibility with a time-based automatic release mechanism, but our second principle cautions against this approach.

 ## 2. Avoid nondeterminism